dovydasjaru/DNN-translator/README.md

 * -o (--outputLanguage): Language that models labels will be translated.
 Should be in form of two ascii letters.
 Default - lt.
 This command accepts optional flag:
 * -c (--appendConfidence): A flag that means translation confidence will be appended to each translation.
 Default - false.
+## Usage examples
+This solution was tested with [Mask-RCNN](https://github.com/matterport/Mask_RCNN) demo application.
+So most models which have their classes written out in code should be translated.
+This solution will also try to find labels that are written in a sepparate file.